Please rate your beer using the

 Alternatively, and especially when you’re on the move, use the GBG app for smartphones.

-For reference, here’s our description on how to judge beer for NBSS scoring – remember it is about the keeping & quality, not you personal flavour preferences.
+For reference, please see the poster on how to judge beer for NBSS scoring – remember it is about the keeping & quality, not you personal flavour preferences.

 In all of this it is always worth talking to the staff about beer quality, especially the landlord if around.
 Without direct feedback how can they improve and get into the Guide?
 Complement them on a great pint, certainly – but if you think things aren’t up to scratch it is worth talking about that too.
 Sometimes bar staff will take it badly and be confrontational about your opinions, grin and bear it.
 Of course, if the landlord or landlady looks like he or she is in a bad mood, it might not be a good idea to start telling them their beer isn’t good enough!
 Use your judgement and offer feedback when you feel it may help.
 Be prepared to be told you’re wrong – and sometimes even learn that you are wrong!
 (Some unfined and specialty beers may be cloudy, for example.)
 Always be polite!